Principal Investigator is a university employee who has a Full-Time position that includes:

 - A-110: This Circular sets forth standards for obtaining consistency and uniformity among

-Federal agencies in the administration of grants to and agreements with institutions
+Federal agencies in administering grants to and agreements with institutions of higher

-- A-122: This Circular establishes principles for determining costs of grants, contracts and
+- A-122: This Circular establishes principles for determining the costs of grants, contracts,

-Indian tribal governments which are covered by OMB Circular A-87, "Cost Principles
+Indian tribal governments which OMB Circular A-87 covers, "Cost Principles for State,

-for State, Local, and Indian Tribal Governments"; or hospitals.
-The principles are
+Local, and Indian Tribal Governments"; or hospitals.
+The principles are designed to

-designed to provide that the Federal Government bear its fair share of costs except
+provide that the Federal Government bears its fair share of costs except where restricted

-However, such cost sharing or matching shall not be accomplished through arbitrary
+sharing or matching shall not be accomplished through arbitrary limitations on individual

-limitations on individual cost elements by Federal agencies.
-Provision for profit
+cost elements by Federal agencies.
+Provision for profit or other increment above cost

 OMB Circular A-133 - Audits of States, Local Governments, and Non-Profit Organizations (06/24/1997,